 2. Letters from the sponsoring parish and the sponsoring diocese, indicating all local sources of support, are required as part of the need-based financial aid application (except in the M.A. program, in which church sponsorship is not required.)
 A list of potential resources for outside scholarship assistance is provided under Other Sources of Grants, published in the Catalog and on the website.
 Many students find other potential resources on the Internet.
 It is the responsibility of all applicants for need-based financial aid to show evidence of submitting applications for scholarships from at least three outside sources in addition to diocese and parish, before the University will award additional financial aid.
 To offer an additional incentive to seek outside scholarships, students who win outside scholarships, not including diocesan, parish, or family grants, will have only fifty percent (50%) of that additional aid counted as income in calculating their financial need.

 4. There is a minimum amount, annually set, which a student and (if applicable) a student’s spouse must contribute toward their own support, irrespective of need or employment.
-For 2011-12, the contribution is $1,500 for a student and $2,000 for a spouse.
+For the current year, the contribution is $1,500 for a student and $2,000 for a spouse.
 That contribution is waived in the case of a spouse caring for children too young to be eligible for Sewanee child care.
 To encourage spousal employment, the University will exclude one third of spouses’ after-tax earnings from consideration as revenue.

 5. The School of Theology Student Employment Program (work-study) is available to eligible seminary students and spouses through positions created in various departments of the University and The School of Theology.
 Students receiving need-based financial aid must have Student Employment Program or other jobs.
 A full-time seminary student typically works a maximum of 12 hours per week.